Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The 8th Circuit, following the Supreme Court’s “expect[ation] that the Court of Appeals will render its decision with appropriate dispatch,” has scheduled oral argument on the SAVE program’s legality for October 24, 2024.
+Status: The 8th Circuit, following the Supreme Court’s “expect[ation] that the Court of Appeals will render its decision with appropriate dispatch,” heard oral arguments on the SAVE program’s legality on October 24, 2024.
 The federal district judge in Georgia transferred his case to a federal judge in Missouri, who then blocked the proposed debt cancellation rule.

 Can the FTC ban non-compete clauses?